Open-Source Research

 A white woman with short brown hair, wearing large geometric glasses, simple flower earrings and a black floral shirt.
 She is smiling and holding a gel book to her eye, it has a pink gel layered over her eye, the same colour lighting her left side.

-As a artist committed to EDIA driven theatre and design I feel it is only right to share my knowledge and research in an accessible and equitable manner.
+I am committed Equity, Diversity, Inaction and Accessibility (EDIA) driven theatre and design.
+I feel it is only right to share my knowledge and research in an accessible and equitable manner.

 That is why I have chosen to make all my products and information free and open-source.